Getting to the Hospital

 Leaving the Hospital

-- Vaccination record for your baby, if he/she received any immunizations.
-This should be brought to all Tipat Chalav appointments.
+- Pinkas Chisunim – Vaccination record for the baby, if any immunizations were received.
+This is a booklet and should be brought to all Tipat Chalav appointments.

-- Teudat leidah chai ‒ a temporary birth certificate.
-This must be exchanged for the baby’s official Israeli birth certificate in Misrad Hapnim whether or not your baby is Israeli.
+- Hodaa al leidah chai ‒ A temporary birth certificate.
+This must be exchanged for an official Israeli birth certificate from The Population Authority (Misrad Hapnim) whether or not the baby is Israeli.

-Note: Hospitals often give vouchers for a free night in beit hachlamah, but they might not offer it unless you request it before you leave.
+Hospitals often give vouchers for a free night in beit hachlamah, but they might not offer it unless one requests it before leaving.

 Beit Hachlamah

 Beit hachlamah means “convalescent home.”
 Women in Israel commonly spend time in a beit hachlamah after birth.
-It offers mothers a chance to rest and recuperate while nurses care for their babies.
-Your kupot cholim may pay fully or partially for a number of days in a beit hachlamah, depending on which level of insurance you have, how long you have been a member of the insurance, and how many children you have.
-Inquire with your kupat cholim for details.
+It offers mothers a chance to rest and recuperate while trained staff care for their babies.
+The woman’s kupot cholim may fully or partially cover a number of days in a beit hachlamah, depending on her level of insurance, how long she has been a member, and how many children she has.
+Ask your kupat cholim for details.

-The following are the the most popular batei hachlamah:
+The following are the most popular batei hachlamah: